This guide is perfect for those looking for ideas on what to do in Big Bear Lake, one of the premier mountain resorts in Southern California.

 We passed by the house where the son of Mel Blanc lives (he gave life to the voices of Bugs Bunny, Daffy Duck, Porky Pig and other characters).
 He saluted us with some of the voices his dad made famous (using a megaphone).
 Another highlight was witnessing a guy riding his boat while blasting pirate music through his speakers (not sure what was going on).

-Not all of Miss Liberty’s sailing are guaranteed (it depends on the number of reservations).
+Not all of Miss Liberty’s sailings are guaranteed (it depends on the number of reservations).
 Call several minutes before a scheduled departure to make sure the boat tour is taking place.

 There are other boats offering tours around the lake (including a pirate ship, not sure where all the pirate quirkiness comes from).